Open Research Project • Exact Document Preserved

 3. Magnetic Field Strength (B) Behavior

-As the reactor diameter increases, the magnetic field strength B decreases (following the scaling required by the coil-current relationship I ∝ B_edge × R).
-Despite the weaker B, overall confinement performance, recirculation Q-factor, gradient stability (L_n ≈ 1–2 cm), and microwave recycling efficiency all improve dramatically.
+As the reactor diameter increases, the magnetic field strength B decreases (following the scaling required by the coil-current relationship).
+Despite the weaker B, overall confinement performance, recirculation Q-factor, gradient stability, and microwave recycling efficiency all improve significantly.

-This counter-intuitive improvement is one of the key drivers of the exponential/asymptotic scaling law.
-Larger volume gives the plasma more room to form a smoother, more stable density gradient.
+This improvement is one of the key reasons for the strong scaling behavior observed with increasing system size.
+Larger volume gives the plasma more room to form smoother, more stable density gradients, while the relative impact of the central dipole and edge regions decreases.

 FAQ 3: Central Levitated Dipole Coil Volume Scaling